rishirajput/EasyButton/README.md

 # EasyButton
-Android library to extend button customizations
+Android library to easily create buttons of different shapes, backgrounds and shadow effects.